 For this purpose, identifiers can be a range of things including factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, location data or online identifiers such as IP addresses or cookies.
 The GDPR applies to both automated personal data and to manual filling systems where personal data are accessible according to specific criteria (e.g. chronologically ordered sets of manual records containing personal data).
 There is obviously therefore a fairly low bar for identification, resulting in a wide range of data being caught by the GDPR.close

-Currently, under the terms of the 1995 Directive, the principles of data protection do not apply to data rendered anonymous in such a way that the data subject is no longer identifiable.
+Under the old legislation, the principles of data protection did not apply to data rendered anonymous in such a way that the data subject was no longer identifiable.
 The ICO defined anonymisation as “the process of turning data into a form which does not identify individuals and where identification is not likely to take place’ resulting in data that is therefore not personal data.
 Recital 26 of the GDPR similarly states that “the principles of data protection should therefore not apply to anonymous information, that is [...] data rendered anonymous in such a way that the data subject is not or no longer identifiable”.
 Crucially the GDPR definition omits the word “likely” implying a higher threshold than was previously set by the ICO.
-Whilst the ICO deemed that whilst 100% anonymisation was ideal, it was not required by the Data Protection Act 1998.
+Whilst the ICO deemed that whilst 100% anonymisation was ideal, it was not required by the old legislation.
 As long as the risk of re-identification was remote, this was sufficient.
-In relation to the GDPR, the Article 29 Working Party have however taken a stricter view and decided that anonymization must be reversible.
+The Article 29 Working Party, now the European Data Protection Board (“EDPB”) which is an independent European comprised of representatives from all of the national supervisory authorities, took a stricter view and argued that anonymisation must be irreversible.
+So it may be that a stricter line will be taken under GDPR, although it remains unclear for the moment as the ICO are still to update their existing guidance on anonymisation to reflect GDPR.

-Therefore, suppliers processing personal data, including cloud service providers, will have to review then potentially adapt and amend their contracts, services and processes.
+Therefore, suppliers processing personal data, including cloud service providers, will have to comply, which may require potentially adapting and amending their contracts, services and processes.

 Infringement or non-compliance can result in sanctions being imposed directly on processors and controllers by authorities as well as the potential of facing private claims by individuals looking for compensation following an infringement of their rights.

 This increase in responsibilities and risk for processors will inevitably impose a greater administrative burden on them and means that action must be taken to ensure compliance.
-A review of current contractual arrangements is a must for both controllers and processors, privacy impact assessments will be required in many cases.
-Both processors and controllers should start this exercise as soon as possible, to allow time to amend and update their processes and systems as required.close
+Continued review of contractual arrangements is a must for both controllers and processors, privacy impact assessments will be required in many cases.

 The GDPR brings to the table a new data protection principle - that of accountability.
 It requires the controller to take responsibility for ensuring that all privacy principles are adhered to and demonstrate their compliance.